• Skip to main content

 Creamy Mushroom Chicken Pasta plated in a white bowl with a gold fork.

 If you try this recipe, please leave a star rating and review in the recipe card below!
-I always appreciate your feedback.
-Follow me on Instagram and Pinterest for more garlic goodness and travel inspiration!
+Your feedback is incredibly valuable.
+Follow me on Instagram and Pinterest for more delicious recipes, travel inspiration, and behind-the-scenes content.

 Upclose of chicken and bowtie pasta with mushroom cream sauce.